 Dusky Meadow Brown (Hyponephele lycaon)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-Lycaon is smaller and with slightly different markings to the ubiquitous Meadow Brown (Maniola jurtina).
-One key to differentiating between them is the unh "roughness" - lycaon is quite speckled (H&R uses the descriptive but slightly archaic term "irrorated") and jurtina is quite smooth.
-It is very hard to differentiate between lycaon, which I find quite common at altitude from August onward, and the much scarcer Oriental Meadow Brown (H. lupina), and I have addressed this is detail on the lupina page, albeit raising more questions than answers.
+It is very hard to differentiate between lycaon, which I find quite commonly at altitude from July onward, and the much scarcer Oriental Meadow Brown (H. lupina), and I have addressed this in detail on the lupina page, albeit raising more questions than answers.
 It is best to have a clear view of the upperside, but I have never found lycaon to settle with wings open, even briefly. |

 Lycaon seems to me to be a butterfly of higher altitudes, unlike jurtina and to some extent lupina.
 I have never found lycaon at less than 1000m, and mostly at altitudes considerably higher, up to 2000m. |

-| ref | sex |
+ref | sex |

 observations |